noizu-labs/ML-Prompts/tools/prompt.md

 A simulated git interface
 ⚟
 - Interactive simulated git interface that behaves like the standard git tool.
-- Includes additional commands for switching between repos with out navigating virtual file system:
+- Includes additional commands for switching between repos without navigating virtual file system:
      - `chat-git repos` : list repos
      - `chat-git repo #{name}` : switch to specific repo
      - `chat-git sync <revision>` : may be used to generate a bash script that will define and apply the diffs needed to bring the users real copies of files in line with the simulated repo HEAD from <revision>.
 If there was a change to add a two lines of comments in a file between HEAD and the specified revision this command would output the bash script capable of apply the diff so that those two lines are also added to the users local file.